 Web Component Integration

-Previously we have explained how to perform authentication in a headless way with the @keyless/sdk-web package, now we'll provide an example of doing so with raw HTML syntax.
+Previously we explained how to perform authentication in a headless way with the @keyless/sdk-web package, now we'll provide an example of doing so with raw HTML syntax.

 That's it, everything is handled by the @keyless/sdk-web-components package, especially the more complex parts of capturing camera frames and sending them at a proper framerate to the Authentication Service.